 The industrial town of Changhua is famous for its giant statue of Buddha, sitting on the top of a hill.
 Statues of other characters in Buddhist lore line the path you need to take to get to the Buddha statue.
 These, however, are not the only charms Changua possesses.
 Changhua is also home to a garage for old-fashioned steam-engine trains, as well as Taiwan’s oldest Confucian temple.

 Lukang may not seem much at first glance, but don’t let its nondescript appearance fool you.
 It’s one of the most colourful small towns in Taiwan, home to its most gorgeous temples, folk art and handicrafts.
 Lukang is the place to go if you want to experience Taiwan’s culture at its most authentic.

 Formerly a highly industrialized port city, Kaohsiung has transformed into a lovely urban sprawl, with its many picturesque parks, seaside cafes, and well-maintained beaches.
 It is a city of romance, best experienced through strolls along the Love River and visiting the temples near the Lotus Pond.

-The coastal city of Hualien is the favorite visitors’ base for trekking to Taroko Gorge, a breathtaking gorge carved out of marble.
-But Hualien has its own attractions like Meilunshan Park and the harbor area.
+The coastal city of Hualien is the favourite visitors’ base for trekking to Taroko Gorge, a breathtaking gorge carved out of marble.
+But Hualien has its own attractions like Meilunshan Park and the harbour area.